Nichsiciul/Beginning-Frontend-with-React-Workshop/1) Starting a new React Project/README.md

 import './SearchBar.css';
 const SearchBar = ({ filterText, onUserInput }) => (
         <input
+          onChange={(event) => {
-        // add the new value and the change here
+            // call "onUserInput" with the new value
+            // the typed value can be retrieved like this "event.target.value" }}
+          // set filterText value to input value
         />);

 export default SearchBar;